Maher-joudeh/Tawuniya/README.md

 ---

-## How To Use Themes in Power BI Desktop
+## How To Apply Custom Themes in Power BI Desktop

 1. Download the desired `.json` file
 2. Open Your Report